-This Matcha green tea chia pudding with shredded coconut makes a wonderful breakfast or snack.
+This Matcha chia pudding with shredded coconut makes a wonderful breakfast or snack.
 Just dump the ingredients into a container and put the container in your refrigerator overnight.
 Wake up to a creamy matcha chia pudding breakfast!

-Jump To:
+Jump to:

 Have you tried chia pudding yet?
 Chia pudding is a newer concept, but it has been rising in popularity for the past couple of years!
 It makes an incredible breakfast or snack!